BLB Solicitors

 Condition precedent vs condition subsequent

-However, you should always exercise considerable caution and take legal advice before including a contingent gift in your Will.
+However, you should always exercise considerable caution and seek legal advice before including a contingent gift in your Will.
 Not only can a contingent gift sometimes add real complexity to a Will, but the gift – or the condition attached to it – can fail in certain circumstances.

 When will a conditional gift fail?